TonyLeeVT/VirusTotal-PowerBI-Lookup/README.md

 # VirusTotal-PowerBI-Lookup
-A Power BI Report that accepts your VT API Key and a resource (ex:  hash) to query
+A Power BI Report that accepts your VT API Key and a resource (ex:  hash) to query.
+Queries VT using the VT API, parses the nested JSON response, and populates the report.

 ## Background
 This Power BI Template is based on the following blog article: